Electron7-7/graphx/README.md

 If you don't want to use clang for whatever reason, you can change the `CXX` and `CC` variables in the Makefile.
 I've kept all the variables that people would most likely want/need to change at the top of the Makefile for ease of access.
 GraphX also relies on some headers that are only included in C++20, so don't remove the `-std=c++20` from `CXXFLAGS` or `WCXXFLAGS`.
 If you're getting compiler errors related to `std::lerp`, it's probably because you're not telling the compiler to enable C++20; the way I do it is by using the `-std=c++20` flag in the Makefile.

 To build GraphX, just run `make` or `make build` from the root directory (the folder with the Makefile in it).
-If everything finishes successfully, the program `graphx_linux` will be inside the pre-existing `build/` directory.
+If everything finishes successfully, the program will be inside the pre-existing `build/` directory.
+Its name will be different depending on your distro, but it will always start with `GraphX_Linux`.
 #### Building for Windows (on Linux)
 To compile GraphX for Windows while on Linux, you'll need:
 - `mingw-w64-gcc`
+- `mingw-w64-g++`
 - `make`

-I've included all the libraries and header files needed to compile an executable on Linux using MinGW, and the Makefile is already configured to handle everything correctly, so all you need to do is run `make windows` from the root directory, and if it all finishes successfully, you'll find `graphx_windows_x86_64.exe` in the pre-existing `build/` directory.
+I've included all the libraries and header files needed to compile an executable on Linux using MinGW, and the Makefile is already configured to handle everything correctly, so all you need to do is run `make windows` from the root directory, and if it all finishes successfully, you'll find `Graphx_Windows_x86_64.exe` in the pre-existing `build/` directory.
 #### Building for Windows (on Windows)
+### Building GraphX on Windows is not currently supported!
+The reason: WINDOWS SUCKS!!
+The slightly longer reason: I refuse to be forced to use VisualStudio and all the things I've added to GraphX with this update have broken how I used to compile it on Windows.
+### I will keep working on getting native Windows compilation working, don't worry, but for now you'll have to settle with using MinGW or WSL (or do my work for me which would be super cool)
+### The methods described below will (most likely) not work, but I'm keeping them in the README because I'm too lazy to remove them and I do intend on getting native Windows compilation working again very soon.
 (temporary note: currently, I have just finished implementing embedded resources, using the Linux tool `xxd`.
 I've included a Windows version of the tool in `src/windows_dependencies/xxd.exe` but have yet to update the CMakeLists.txt to correctly embed resources.
 Once I do, this note will be removed)

 To compile GraphX for Windows on Windows you'll need: